open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Returns true if this `Span` is active and recording information like events with the `AddEvent` operation and attributes using `SetAttributes`.

-#### SetAttribute
+#### Set Attributes

-Set the `Span`'s attribute.

-Required parameters
+A `Span` MUST have the ability to set attributes associated with it.

+An `Attribute` is defined by the following properties:
-- The attribute key, which must be a string.
+- (Required) The attribute key, which must be a string.
-- The attribute value, which must be either a string, a boolean value, or a numeric type.
+- (Required) The attribute value, which must be either a string, a boolean value, or a numeric type.

+The Span interface MUST provide:
+- An API to set a single `Attribute` where the attribute properties are passed as arguments.
+This MAY be called `SetAttribute`.
+To avoid extra allocations some implementations may offer a separate API for each of the possible value types.

 Note that the OpenTelemetry project documents certain ["standard attributes"](../semantic-conventions.md) that have prescribed semantic meanings.

-#### AddEvent
+#### Add Events

-Add an `Event` to `Span`.

-Required parameters:
+A `Span` MUST have the ability to add events.
+Events have a time associated with the moment when they are added to the `Span`.

+An `Event` is defined by the following properties:
-- Name of the event.
+- (Required) Name of the event.

-Optional parameters:

-- One or more key:value pairs, where the keys must be strings and the values may be string, booleans or numeric type.
+- (Optional) One or more `Attribute`.

+The `Event` SHOULD be an immutable type.

+The Span interface MUST provide:
+- An API to record a single `Event` where the `Event` properties are passed as arguments.
+This MAY be called `AddEvent`.
+- An API to record a single lazily initialized `Event`.
+This can be implemented by providing an `Event` interface or a concrete `Event` definition and an `EventFormatter`.
+If the language supports overloads then this SHOULD be called `AddEvent` otherwise `AddLazyEvent` may be considered.

 Note that the OpenTelemetry project documents certain ["standard event names and keys"](../semantic-conventions.md) which have prescribed semantic meanings.

-#### AddLink
+#### Add Links

-Adds a link to another `Span` from this `Span`.
-Linked `Span` can be from the same or different trace.
+A `Span` MUST have the ability to record links to other `Span`s.
+Linked `Span`s can be from the same or a different trace.
 See [Links description](../terminology.md#links-between-spans).

-Required parameters
+A `Link` is defined by the following properties:

-- `SpanContext` of the `Span` to link to
+- (Required) `SpanContext` of the `Span` to link to.

-Optional parameters

-- Map of attributes associated with this link.
-Attributes are key:value pairs where hey is a string and value is one of string, boolean and numeric.

-API MUST also provide an overload that accepts a [`Link` interface](#link).
-This overload allows instrumentation to supply a lazily calculated `Link`.
+- (Optional) One or more `Attribute`.

+The `Link` SHOULD be an immutable type.

+The Span interface MUST provide:
+- An API to record a single `Link` where the `Link` properties are passed as arguments.
+This MAY be called `AddLink`.
+- An API to record a single lazily initialized `Link`.
+This can be implemented by providing a `Link` interface or a concrete `Link` definition and a `LinkFormatter`.
+If the language supports overloads then this MAY be called `AddLink` otherwise `AddLazyLink` MAY be consider.

-#### SetStatus
+#### Set Status

-Sets the `Status` to the `Span`.
-If used, this will override the default `Span` status.
-Default is `OK`.
+Sets the [`Status`](#status) of the `Span`.
+If used, this will override the default `Span` status, which is `OK`.

 Only the value of the last call will be recorded, and implementations are free to ignore previous calls.

-Required parameters

-- New status for the span.
+The Span interface MUST provide:
+- An API to set the `Status` where the new status is the only argument.
+This SHOULD be called `SetStatus`.

 #### UpdateName